 Quince starts off so hard that when they're being used in dishes with other fruits, they are often pre-cooked to soften them first.
 If you want to try adding a portion of quince to your favorite apple pie or pear cake recipe, poach the quince first, then add them in with the other raw fruit.

 How to Cook Quince

 As mentioned several times already, quince needs to be cooked!
 Classically quince is often cooked quite a lot, being cooked down into chutneys, jams, and marmalades where its naturally high pectin helps it firm up quickly and easily:

 Know that if you make membrillo or other quince preserves, they are particularly and incredibly delicious when served with cheese.
-Strange but true!
+Unexpected but true!

 Tempting Quince Dessert Recipes

 There are other ways to bake with quince beyond the classic jellies and jams.
 Try these other sweet and tempting ways with quince:

 Remember, as described above, you can replace an apple or pear or two in many classic apple and pear desserts with quince to add a bright note and create a more complex dessert—just remember to poach the quince first!

 How to Use Quince in Savory Dishes

 The tart backbone of quince also works wonders when stewed with meats and other savory preparations, such as Moroccan tagine with quince.